David Williams (guitarist): Career

 Williams later began his professional music career with The Dells, an R&B group.
 When he went on to serve in the Vietnam War his career was put on hold.
 After returning to the U.S. in 1972 he moved to Los Angeles reuniting with the Dells.
 He also worked with the Temptations at that point.
 Soon he established, with bassist James Jamerson, Jr., the R&B group Chanson.
 Chanson released the 1978 single "Don't Hold Back" which rose to No. 21, #11 and No. 8 on the Hot 100, Dance Club and Hot R&B Songs charts respectively.

 Williams was brought to Michael Jackson's attention by Everett "Blood" Hollins, who had heard Chanson on the radio and was impressed with Williams' guitar playing.
 He was hired to play on Jackson's 1979 album Off the Wall.
 He was also featured on every song but one (second only to Tito Jackson) for the Jacksons' 1980 album Triumph.
 He also played on the Jacksons' 1981 concert tour, which was recorded for the album The Jacksons Live!

 Williams became a popular session guitarist, playing on albums by the Pointer Sisters (1980), Peter Allen (1980), Aretha Franklin (1980), and the Four Tops (1981).
 In 1982, he worked with Michael Jackson again on Michael Jackson's Thriller album, where his signature funky strumming and a minimalist solo famously anchor "Billie Jean".
-Williams performed on Jackson's album Bad (1987) with hit songs including "Bad", "The Way You Make Me Feel", "Dirty Diana" and "Smooth Criminal".
+Williams played rhythm guitar on Stevie Nicks' 1983 single "Stand Back".
+In 1986, Williams joined Madonna's recording and touring bands, contributing to 1986's True Blue and 1989's Like a Prayer, and performing on the 1987 Who's That Girl World Tour and the 1990 Blond Ambition World Tour.
+During this period of time, Williams also performed on Michael Jackson's album Bad (1987) with hit songs including "Bad", "The Way You Make Me Feel", "Dirty Diana" and "Smooth Criminal".

-Williams became one of the most in-demand pop music union session guitarists for the next decade, recording again with Aretha Franklin or with Madonna, Julio Iglesias, George Benson, The Manhattan Transfer, Michael McDonald, Melissa Manchester, The Temptations, Stevie Nicks, Rod Stewart, Dionne Warwick, Shalamar, Go West, ABC, Boz Scaggs, Karen Carpenter, Mariah Carey, Julian Lennon, Bryan Ferry, Paul McCartney, Johnny Mathis, Del Shannon, Chaka Khan, Paul Hardcastle, Kenny Loggins, Steve Perry, Lionel Richie, Jessica Simpson, Diana Ross, The Crusaders, Andraé Crouch, Eddie Murphy, Herbie Hancock, Peter Cetera, Whitney Houston, Monkey Business, and more.

 He made a contribution to films singing lead on the song "No Negatives of You" which he co-composed with Bill Kinzi and A. Shapiro.
 It was in the Nico Mastorakis 1987 directed comedy Terminal Exposure.
 Unfortunately it wasn't included in the soundtrack which was released by Notefornote Entertainment on August 12, 2022.